International Applicants

 English Language Proficiency (ELP)

 In addition to the standard application requirements, international applicants must meet Department of Psychology and UMN Graduate School requirements for English Language Proficiency (ELP).
-Most international applicants meet this requirement by providing TOEFL iBT or IELTS exam scores or demonstrating proficiency with English-language coursework.
+Most international applicants meet this requirement by providing TOEFL iBT or IELTS exam scores that meet or exceed our minimums or by demonstrating proficiency with English-language coursework that meets the requirements for number of years and recency outlined below.

 Coursework

-Applicants who will earn the entirety of their undergraduate degree (or four years combined undergraduate and graduate education) at US institutions or institutions in other specific English-speaking countries.
+Applicants whose first language is not English but who will earn the entirety of their undergraduate degree (or four years combined undergraduate and graduate education) at US institutions, institutions in specific English-speaking countries, or specific institutions and regions in other countries do not need to submit ELP exam scores.
 Please note the Department of Psychology’s requirement for four years of study is more stringent than, and supersedes, the Graduate School’s requirement of two years.

 Transcripts